 Her younger brother Aaron, 34, who lives in the same village as her, had suffered from extensive and uncomfortable swellings under his skin largely across his abdomen, arms and face since his teenage years.

 He was back and forth to numerous doctor appointments in an attempt to pinpoint the cause of the two-inch corkscrew style-lumps, which totalled several hundred, but to no avail.
 So distressed was he at how they looked, he was exploring having them removed privately by a plastic surgeon.

-A combination of working in the hospital environment and a desire to make the most of their Benenden membership, Carly urged Aaron to seek guidance one last time.
+A combination of working in the hospital environment and a desire to make the most of their Benenden Health membership, Carly urged Aaron to seek guidance one last time.
 So began a chain of events no one could have predicted.

 Carly said: “I begged my brother not to have the cosmetic surgery as no one seemed to know what they were and therefore they would not know how to remove them safely.

-Dr von der Werth inquired if any other family members suffered from similar growths, aware of one of the causes.
+He enquired if any other family members suffered from similar growths, aware of one of the causes.
 Carly had some imperfections on the skin, as did her Dad.

-With Dr von der Werth’s guidance and having spoken to experts in the UK and the US to have as many facts as possible to hand, Carly then pushed her GP to order genetic testing for a disorder that can trigger the lumps.
+His guidance and having spoken to experts in the UK and the US to have as many facts as possible to hand, Carly then pushed her GP to order genetic testing for a disorder that can trigger the lumps.
 The chances were extremely slim, but they were there.

 Results for Aaron, Carly, their father Dennis, younger brother and sister Adam and Jasmine and Carly’s three children – April, 18, Charlie, 13, and eight-year-old Harrison – came back as showing they carry the gene for hereditary leiomyomatosis and renal cell cancer (collectively shortened to HLRCC) after screening at Guy’s Hospital in London.